jalbertogg/All1Map/README.md

 # About ALL1MAP

 All1Map is a personal project made by [Jose Alberto García](https://www.linkedin.com/in/josealbertogarciaguijarro/) to share ideas of interactive content using `maps as the main content`.

+If you are a :heart: data or a maps this is your site :wink: